 During pregnancy, the volume of blood plasma and red blood cell production will increase, which in turn increases a woman’s iron needs during pregnancy.
-According to the National Institute of Health, the risks associated with iron deficiency during pregnancy are serious.
-These can include premature birth, low birth weight, and more.
+According to the National Institute of Health, iron supports a healthy birth weight and term, so it's important to get adequate levels of iron during pregnancy.

 The good news is that women can get adequate iron in their diet (about 20-30mg) by regularly eating quality meat and animal products.
 But, if you are vegetarian or you’ve experienced anemia in the past, consult a doctor about how much iron you need as part of your supplementation.

 Taking a prenatal vitamin with a relatively low dose of iron can be a safer option, as excessive intake carries the risk of side effects, like constipation and nausea.

 It’s recommended that pregnant women get a total of 1000mg of calcium per day.
 That is roughly the equivalent of three 8-oz. glasses of milk.
 Since the average woman only consumes about 800mg of calcium through her diet, doctors often recommend a supplement.

 A developing fetus will need anywhere between 50 and 330 mg of calcium each day to support skeletal growth, and it’s in everybody’s best interest to make sure those little bones are strong and healthy!

 Iodine is crucial for skeletal and neurological development

 Iodine is essential to the healthy function of the thyroid gland, which regulates many of the body’s biochemical reactions.
 In fetuses, iodine is also necessary for proper skeletal and neurological development.